-Gevo Inc. (GEVO), a U.S. biofuel producer backed by French oil company Total SA (FP) and specialty-chemicals maker Lanxess AG (LXS), declined as investors took advantage of speculation the company will resume isobutanol production.
+Gevo Inc. (GEVO:US), a U.S. biofuel producer backed by French oil company Total SA (FP) and specialty-chemicals maker Lanxess AG (LXS), declined as investors took advantage of speculation the company will resume isobutanol production.

 Gevo fell 2.1 percent to $2.33 at the close in New York.
 Volume was more than seven times the three-month daily average.